FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

 ### Special Keywords in YAML

 In the YAML schema, certain keywords hold self significance beyond their literal representational meanings.
-These special keywords are utilized to elucidate and denote various NeXus terms like `attributes`, `fields`, `links`, and `groups`, thereby improves the clarity and specificity of the data representation.
+These special keywords are utilized to elucidate and denote various NeXus terms like `attribute`s, and `group`s, thereby improves the clarity and specificity of the data representation.

 #### Keyword `nameType`
-To initialize a NeXus `group`, `field` or `attribute` the keyword `nameType` carries significant information on the initialized name depending whether all characters are upper case, lower case or combination of upper-lower case.
+To initialize a NeXus concepts, e.g., `group`, `field`, the keyword `nameType` carries significant information on the initialized name depending whether all characters are upper case, lower case or combination of upper-lower case.

 |      `nameType`     |        `specified`         |             `any`            |          `partial`          |   default value       |